Search and Hit Enter

 Although I haven’t tried it, sunflower butter might be a good nut free alternative to nut butter in these banana protein pancakes.

-While I currently don’t have a substitute for banana, I will be testing pumpkin puree at some point.
+While I currently don’t have a substitute for banana here, I will be testing pumpkin puree at some point.
+I do have a recipe for gluten free protein pancakes without banana, if you’d prefer that.

-To ensure these pancakes are low FODMAP, use a just ripe banana or a ripe sugar (mini) banana.
+To ensure these pancakes are low FODMAP, use a just ripe banana or a ripe sugar (mini or Ladyfinger) banana.
+Ripe ladyfinger bananas are low FODMAP 112g serves.

-Peanut butter is low FODMAP in 2 tablespoon serves, while almond is low FODMAP in 1 tablespoon serves.
-Macadamias are low FODMAP in 40g serves (20 nuts) which should be around 2 tablespoons of nut butter.
+As of May 2024, peanut butter is low FODMAP in 50g (2 tablespoon) serves, while almond is low FODMAP in 20g (1 tablespoon) serves.
+Macadamias are low FODMAP in 30g and up to 328g serves.
 I find macadamia butter hard to make and hard to buy, but it’s worth persevering if you can.

 I generally use vegetable oil, but you can use whatever sort you like.
 Coconut, avocado, olive – they will all work (although some will add more flavour than others).